nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The current error message for an invalid index is too general.
 We plan to make the error message also more accurate by filtering by why the index is invalid.

-    1. [-MAX_INT....0]: Index must be a positive non-zero integer
+    1. \[-MAX_INT....0]: Index must be a positive non-zero integer
-    2. [4..MAX_INT]: Index is out-of-bounds.
+    2. \[4..MAX_INT]: Index is out-of-bounds.
 Index must correspond to a valid tank.

 2. The current parameter parsing does not check for nonsensical or invalid values.
-We plan do execute sanity checks to protect the user from receiving unintentional results for the following parameters:
+We plan to execute sanity checks to protect the user from receiving unintentional results for the following parameters:
    1. Last fed dates: Check for invalid dates like 31st April and reject them
    2. Feeding interval: While it makes sense that a feeding interval can be 0 days and 25 hours, it